What Size Air Compressor for Framing Nailer

 If you’re looking to do some light carpentry work, a pancake compressor will likely be able to power your framing nailer.
 Pancake compressors are designed for small, intermittent tasks like this, and can run most types of air tools.
 However, if you’re planning on using your framing nailer for extended periods of time or for larger projects, you may want to consider a different type of compressor.

-See also How to Make a Air Compressor Quieter
+See also How Many Amps Does a 220 Air Compressor Use

 How Much Air Pressure Does a Framing Nailer Need?